Earn the Roster Spot

 Three outside tools she should know by name before sophomore year.

-The messaging platform 800+ college programs use to track recruits — 300+ Division I, 500+ Division II, junior college, and NAIA.
+The recruiting platform 800+ college programs use to track athletes at tournaments — 300+ Division I, 500+ across Division II, III, junior college, and NAIA.
 Her profile lives here; coaches read here.

 Official recruiting services supplier of USA Volleyball.
 The free profile tier covers most of what a club family needs.